-The HX, International Truck’s premium vocational model, is going into next-generation form with new composite hoods and a larger steel cab featuring interior refinements.
-International executives say the revised HX, for heavy extreme, is aimed at primarily at the construction market.
+The HX Series, International Truck’s premium vocational model, is going into next-generation form with new composite hoods and a larger steel cab featuring interior refinements.
+International executives say the revised HX series, for heavy extreme, is aimed at primarily at the construction market.
 They also say their overall intent is to improve their share of vocational-truck sales.

 The new HX series is the first product released under the company’s Navistar 4.0 strategy and its Project Compass initiative, which focuses on flexible, modular design to meet customer needs and deliver what they say is the best support and service in the